-The Chilly’s reusable water bottle is the best you can buy, but we wish it was dishwasher-safe.
+The reusable Chilly water bottle is the best you can buy—we just wish it was dishwasher-safe.

 Dozens of color and pattern options

 Meet your new favorite water bottle: the durable Chilly water bottle is guaranteed to never spill or leak.
 It's also sleek, stylish, and well-designed, with an ever-expanding range of colors and patterns.

 You can buy a traditional Chilly’s bottle in one of four sizes.
 The smallest will fit into any bag or even a coat pocket, with a capacity of 260ml.
 The standard 500ml size is the most popular in the range, with the largest range of colors and patterns available.
 And for those who want something a little larger, the 750ml capacity will make sure you always have a water supply on hand, while the 1.8lh is great for days out and picnics.

 Chilly’s reusable water bottles have vacuum insulation designed to keep cool drinks cold and hot drinks hot—that’s why we think it's one of the best reusable water bottles you can buy.
 You’re guaranteed a cold drink for 24 hours, and it will keep hot drinks toasty for 12 hours.
 Of course, it won’t take the place of a flask because of its distinctly water bottle-style design, but if you do want to keep some hot tea or coffee on hand for journeys or spill-free trips, it will do the job.

 - Sustainable vs ethical: what's the difference when you want to shop consciously?

 - 6 lovely sustainable gifts for the special people in your life

 - These are the best sustainable fashion brands to have on your radar

 Chilly water bottle: what to know before you buy